Archive for March, 2010

 Day 6: March 9th – Wild pig again, and a herd of banteng and a tuskless bull elephant pose for the camera

-After breakfast, Bob and I drove a kilometer with a forest ranger in tow to look after us.
-We parked in the forest and then walked for a half hour to Huai Mae Dee, a tributary of the Huai Kha Khaeng.
+After breakfast, I drove a kilometer with a forest ranger in tow to look after me and parked in the forest.
+I thenwalked for a half hour to Huai Mae Dee, a tributary of the Huai Kha Khaeng.
 A permanent photo-blind is erected across from a mineral lick, also visited by all the large mammals.

 A short time later, a fairly large herd of banteng appeared on a sandbar downstream from the blind.
 They were just hanging out taking in the sun’s rays and chewing their cud.
 The cattle then scattered as a huge tuskless bull elephant popped out on the sandbar.
 He was following a female, probably in heat judging from his actions.
 The bull did not stay long and actually came up on our side of the river disappearing into the bush, which was a bit unnerving.